How to Become a Better Climber – Lesson 2

 Bioelectric Impedance Analysis BIA is a more affordable but less precise estimate of body fat percentage.
 You might have seen BIA in fitness centers, or maybe you have one at home.
 The principle is that a small electrical current is sent through the body.
 The resistance varies between adipose, muscular, and skeletal tissue; thus, it is possible to estimate the fat percentage.
 However, though it is possible in theory, it is less precise than the DXA scan.

 There are other methods like skin-fold and other anthropometric methods that can be used to describe body composition.

 What is a good fat percentage?

 Men wanting to perform their best should aim for a fat percentage below 8% and probably as low as 6% for the ultimate performance.
-Women should target fat percentages below 15%.
-If you are in that range you are probably close to your optimum.
-If you have a higher fat percentage, you are likely to benefit from a weight loss.
+Women should target fat rates below 15%.
+You are probably close to your optimum if you are in that range.
+If you have a higher fat percentage, you will benefit from a weight loss.

-It is important to underline the importance of long term success.
-If you want to achieve a low and competitive fat percentage and retain it, you have got to implement a nutritional approach that can be used for more than just a short period.
+It is essential to underline the importance of long-term success.
+If you want to achieve a low and competitive fat percentage and retain it, you have to implement a nutritional approach that can be used for more than just a short period.

-Reaching a low fat percentage is an important goal for you if you want to climb faster.
-Though I must emphasize how important it is that weight loss never should affect your ability to perform hard training and proper recovery.
-If your weight loss strategy limits you in your training sessions then you are probably doing something wrong.
-Maybe you are trying to loose weight too fast or simply forgetting too eat enough quality food.
+Reaching a low-fat percentage is an important goal if you want to climb faster.
+However, I must emphasize how vital weight loss should never affect your ability to perform hard training and proper recovery.
+If your weight-loss strategy limits you in your training sessions, you probably do something wrong.
+Maybe you are trying to lose weight too fast or forgetting to eat enough quality food.

-Remember that even though starving might reduce your body weight it will have a negative influence on your performance.
+Remember that even though starving might reduce your body weight, it will negatively influence your performance.
 One of the reasons for this is that part of your weight loss from starving comes from muscles, not fat stores.

 Your task today:

-I will come back later with tips about how to reach your optimal body weight, but for now I just want you to make an honest conclusion about your body weight.
+I will come back later with tips about reaching your optimal body weight, but for now, I want you to make an honest conclusion about your body weight.